Skills for career development

 - using ICT effectively and being able to interpret data.

 A degree in childhood and youth studies gives you skills and knowledge relevant to many careers in childcare, health, education, working with families, playwork, or working with young people.
-It will develop your understanding of practices and policies that affect children, and introduce you to many new aspects of the subject – helping you make informed choices about future career paths.
+It will develop your understanding of practices and policies that affect children and young people, and introduce you to many new aspects of the subject – helping you make informed choices about future career paths.
 This degree is not a professional qualification, so many of our graduates choose to undertake postgraduate training before progressing to employment in specialist fields such as:

 - early years work, including play therapy and hospital play